balusena/kubernetes-for-devops/07-Kubernetes Ingress/Kubernetes Ingress.md

 🏄  Done! kubectl is now configured to use "ingress-cluster" cluster and "default" namespace by default
 ```

-## 2.We are using this nginx-deployment file in new cluster for our deployment:
+## 2.We are using this nginx-deployment file in new cluster for our deployment.
 ```
 apiVersion: apps/v1
 kind: Deployment